 F. When you ask questions to which you expect students to respond orally, do you pause sufficiently (at least ten seconds) for someone to answer?
 Do you tend to answer your own question, thus discouraging students from answering in the future?

 G. In devising your explanations, have you thought about the level of understanding of your students, selecting words and illustrations that will make sense to them?

 H. Does your manner invite questions?
 Do you explicitly solicit questions?
 Do you walk toward students who ask questions or make comments?
 Does your body language say you are listening and considering?
 Do you stop and carefully formulate answers to students’ questions to promote understanding?
 Listen to your answers carefully.
 Are you likely to enlighten the novice?
 The advanced student?

 I. If you are making explanations (lecturing in any sense), try taking notes.
 Can your students take notes and develop an understanding?
 Do you provide them with any clues about what is most significant?
 Can they “hear” your outline?

 J. How are you getting feedback from students as you talk?
 How do you know what they are thinking?
 What do you know about how they are interpreting the material?
-Do you maintain any "two-way talk" with them?
+Do you maintain any “two-way talk” with them?
 Are you reading their eyes and body language?
 Are you adjusting to what you see?
-Have you considered stopping the class a few minutes early and asking each student to respond on paper to the following questions: 1) what major conclusion have you drawn from this lecture; 2) what major questions remain in your mind?
+Have you considered stopping the class a few minutes early and asking each student to respond on paper to the following questions: 1) what major conclusion have you drawn from this lecture and; 2) what major questions remain in your mind?

 K. How are you providing feedback to students in advance of your evaluation of their work?
 Do they have an opportunity to get feedback, to try again, to improve before they face an evaluation of their efforts?